 I’m choked up now just writing it.
 When I skied off, I couldn’t stop thinking about Tom.
 In some ways he embodies the spirit of Hunter and the whole damn Eastern ski industry.
 It’s takes a hell of a lot of determination to succeed.

 I hope to keep the memory of the moment I spent with Tom.
-I’m determined to chase those moments of freedom I feel when I’m flying on skis.
+I’m determined to chase the freedom I feel when I’m flying on skis.